Anodyne and Sylum stood floating in space, staring down at the planet Dolor.

 “Wrong, you want me to be a cheater.
 Jester had a magic ring to tell you that I did not cheat, so now you are just being a petty loser.”

 “Alright, wise-ass, that is it.
 I am going to kick your ass right here, right now.”
 Marcus started to roll his shoulders and raise his fists as Mesca started to look for an exit.

 The door to the room slammed open, and the entire top crew of the ship rushed in and grabbed Marcus and Mesca.
 The whole time chanting.

 “Fight, fight, fight, fight…”

-All the able body guards followed the sea men up onto the deck.
-Everyone created a circle holding the two contestants at either side.
+All the able bodyguards followed the sea men up onto the deck.
+Everyone created a circle holding the two contestants on either side.
 Heas took position on a large crate.

-Heas quickly amassed a small group, all throwing coin at him for the fight.
-Bets being yelled he noted everything down in his small journal now make shift ledger.
+Heas quickly amassed a small group, all throwing coins at him for the fight.
+Bets being yelled, he noted everything down in his small journal and was now makeshift ledger.
 The captain once again locked his wheel and moved his chair to get a better view.

 The Captain pointed at Heas.

 Heas waved to acknowledge his statement.
 The Captain waited till he noticed the coin stop flowing, then yelled out.

 A big cheer sounded, and those standing in front of Heas ran over to get a view.
 Heas hopped down from his post and headed up to the captain to count his coin.